 - 1) Make a Comic: A creative work showing off your understanding of the form, any subject.
 If the work does not directly address theory or reflect on its creation (which it need not) you will also submit a reflective essay of 500-1000 words that outlines how you used the form, explains your motivations and aims for the project in relation to the overall course content.
 This may also include the Comics Studies Embed Program wherein a student cartoonist "embeds" in another department or unit on campus, and makes a comic in collaboration with them.
 I.e. spend time with biology faculty/students make a comic explaining some project they are working on. - 2) Comics in the Classroom: Devise a lesson plan, unit plan, syllabus, or something to that effect for a classroom or some other educational setting you might see yourself working in such as an afterschool program.
 You would create the necessary materials that you would share with students for the work and your supervisor to make the case for it. - 3) Traditional Essay: For this assignment, you will draw on what you have learned about the comics form to write an analytical essay of 1500-2000 words.
 Your essay should have a clearly-outlined thesis-that is, it should have an argument, and be an attempt to convince the reader of something concerning the comic.
 What does this comic mean, how does it achieve its effects, and what is the value of reading the comic the way you do?
 Your essay must focus on a primary text (or texts, if your approach is comparative) we have read for the course, and while you are welcome to include secondary material (whether historical, theoretical, etc.), you are not required to do so. - 4) Review Comic: For this assignment, you will pick a comic from outside the class material to review in comics form-that is, you'll be creating your own comic that describes, reflects on, and evaluates another comic.
 Your comic can take any form you like, but the result should display awareness, understanding, and use of the comics form as discussed in class.
 In addition, it should have a clearly-defined opinion about the quality of the comic that goes well beyond a simple binary (this is awesome/this sucks) evaluation.
 There is no specific length requirement, but your comic should represent a substantial engagement with the comic under review.
 If you genuinely feel like it is long enough to achieve this, it probably is.

-You are welcome to create the comic any way you like (by hand or digitally), but you must bring a hard copy to hand in for our final class. - 5) Research Presentation: An opportunity to conduct original research in the library's Thomas Bentley Rue Collection of Golden and Silver Age Comic Art and present your findings.
-We are fortunate to have access to Mr. Rue's boyhood collection, which consists of nearly 1,000 comics from the late 1930s to the early 1950s. https://oac.cdlib.org/findaid/ark:/13030/c8nc66v5/ - 6) Invent Your Own Project: Finally, you have the option of inventing your final project.
+- Solution of Golden and Silver Age Comic Art and present your findings.
+We are fortunate to have access to Mr. Rue's boyhood collection, which consists of nearly 1,000 comics from the late 1930s to the early 1950s. https://oac.cdlib.org/findaid/ark:/13030/c8nc66v5/ [Unfortunately, unavailable due to remote situation this term.] - 6) Invent Your Own Project: Finally, you have the option of inventing your final project.
 While there is no required format, your project, as with all of these, needs to address course material in some fundamental way.
 That is, your project should indicate an advanced understanding of the academic study of comics, whether or not it directly references course readings or in-class lectures and discussions.
 In order to ensure that your project will fulfill the requirements, this should be spelled out in your proposal, and you are encouraged to meet with me to discuss and help shape it.
-In addition to your project itself, you are required to submit a reflective essay of 500-1000 words that outlines your motivations and aims for the project in relation to the overall course content.